Database package

 A class which implements the SQLProcessor

-also implements the processing of the JDBC ResultSet
+SQLProcess also implements the processing of the JDBC ResultSet.
+After the

 transaction chapter).

-which implements the processing of the data.
-The ResultSet
+process which implements the processing of the data.
+The ResultSet will

 The sequence diagram below shows the connection between the database classes: